Update for Sunday 3rd January 2021 ( Church this Sunday will be held online)

 Watch the weekly “From the Rector’s Study”live-stream: Click on the YouTube icon on top right hand side of this page.

-Would you like to join our weekly Bible Groups?
+Would you like to join our weekly Bible Study Groups?
+Its an opportunity to grow in your faith and to get to know Jesus

 Join one of our Bible study groups online: See the benefice calendar for details here: http://knockholtandhalsteadchurches.org/whats-on/benefice-calendar/